mattrips/scratchPad/Protocol Conformance.md

 ## 1.2 Collection of Protocol Requirement-Witness Pairs

 The selected set of witnesses for a particular type's conformance to a protocol is referred to as a protocol conformance.

-Metaphorically, each protocol conformance is an immutable dictionary with protocol requirements as keys and witnesses as values:
+&#9724;   Metaphorically, each protocol conformance is an immutable struct dictionary with protocol requirements as keys and witnesses as values:
-&#11035;
 ```
 struct ProtocolConformance {
 	let type: Type // must be struct, enum or class